Micro-mechatronic systems power robotic surgical tools, endoscopes, implantable devices and precision analytical instrumentation

 - Electrophysiology.
 Motorized microdrive arrays enable precision electrode positioning.

 - Medical imaging.
-Modules for lens control and laser tuning in diagnostic imaging systems.
-Their small size and precision enable point of care diagnostics, real-time automated data collection and augmented vision systems.
+Small, precise modules for lens control and laser tuning enable systems for point-of care-diagnostics, home monitoring and telemedicine, real-time automated data collection and augmented vision eyewear.

 - Implantable devices.
 Adjust implanted devices in situ for drug delivery, orthopedics (bone growth and spine straightening), audiology, neurology, pain management, sleep apnea treatment and more.
 The implanted devices can be non-magnetic and MRI-safe.